temach/reports/FIA-Lab-4-dnssec.md

 ;; MSG SIZE  rcvd: 297
 ```

-Thus I need the record below:
+Therefore the following DNSKEY record from os3.su. is used to verify the RRSIG of the DS record:

 ```
 os3.su.
 1799	IN	DNSKEY	256 3 13 Trkc+CYdhMaig9lAc7DIJ1XkXlDf92eQmvJjcK23YP6MjFRn8vsD8kbgRfkZvUt7pRgPYyD6S34i5tv504ZLFQ==
 ```

-However I will also need to verify the ZSK for os3.su., for this I will use the public KSK of os3.su.
+However the ZSK for os3.su will be further verified with the help of public KSK of os3.su.